RuiRC/Online-Soccer-Manager-Ad-Watch-Bot/README.md

 - Firefox browser
 - Selenium
 - Colorama
-- Have a decently high level account or be in as least two teams
+- Be in at least Two teams

 ## Installation